 "Happy Birthday, Kurt," he whispered softly to himself.

 He would be celebrating with the requisite party in roughly three weeks, but today was the true anniversary of his birth.

 "Born as the seventh month dies," he murmured, feeling his world crashing in on him.

 His restless mind settled on thoughts of his brother and he wondered what his missing twin, who should soon be receiving his Hogwarts acceptance letter, was doing at that moment.

 "Happy Birthday, Harry."

-And therein lied Kurt's true power: no one knew who he was, save very few, and Britain certainly wouldn't be prepared for what he would unleash upon them.
+And therein lied Kurt's true power: no one knew who he was save very few, and Britain certainly wouldn't be prepared for what he would unleash upon them.

 In roughly one month, he would be reunited with his brother, and woe betide anyone who interfered.

-Kurt nodded to himself and hopped out of bed, storming toward the bathroom.
+He nodded to himself and hopped out of bed, storming toward the bathroom.
 He had to complete his ablutions and get dressed before reviewing today's agenda.

 In roughly three hours, he was certain Albus Dumbledore would be arriving to deliver his Hogwarts letter, expecting an easy sell.
 The man was in for a rude awakening.
 Kurt would be recalcitrant and unimpressed by the man's legend and the promise of a vaunted Hogwarts education.
-He would then proceed to make his demands, all of which he was sure Dumbledore would grant in order to secure his attendance.
+He would then proceed to make his demands, all of which he was sure Dumbledore would concede in order to secure his attendance.